 InBold Terms and Conditions

-Last Updated: March 2026
+Last Updated: April 2026 — Version 2.5

 Introduction

 These Master Terms and Conditions govern the relationship between InBold (the “Agency” or “InBold”) and the purchasing entity (“Client”).
-InBold and the Client are collectively referred to as the “Parties” and individually as a “Party.”
-To ensure clarity, the term “Client” is used uniformly throughout this agreement to refer to the purchasing party.
-This agreement is divided into three parts, alongside an Advanced Compliance Addendum:
+InBold and the Client are collectively referred to as the “Parties” and individually as a “party.”
+To ensure clarity, the term “client” is used uniformly throughout this agreement to refer to the purchasing party.

-Part 1: Specific terms for Sales and Delivery.
+• Part 1: Specific terms for sales and delivery.

-Part 2: Specialized Service Terms (Public Relations, Influencer, Events, Branding, Media Buying, Content Production, Information Technology (IT) & Hosting).
+• Part 2: Specialized Service Terms (Public Relations, Influencer, Events, Branding, Media Buying, Content Production, Information Technology (IT) & Hosting).

-Part 3: Master Legal Terms that apply universally to all services provided by InBold.
+• Part 3: Master Legal Terms that apply universally to all services provided by InBold.

-Addendum: Advanced Compliance & Security.
+• Addendum: Advanced Compliance & Security.

 Part 1: Sales and Delivery Services